 - Ginseng: #1 on the list of Chinese Herbs.
 This herb remains one of the most popular remedies and is used in TCM to warm your body and replenish your qi.
-It also has potent antioxidants that will eliminate free radicals from your body and prevents diseases and infections.
+It also has potent antioxidants that will eliminate free radicals from your body and prevent diseases and infections.

 - Cinnamon: TCM believes that this herb balances your upper and lower body’s energy, improves circulation, and warms your body.
 This Chinese herbal medicine can be very useful in increasing circulation and preventing allergic reactions.

-What Can Chinese herbal medicine Treat?
+What can Chinese herbal medicine treat?

 Herbal therapy aims at restoring balance and strengthening your body’s natural defense against diseases.
 They can help with the following problems:

 - Diabetes: Chinese herbal medicine can prevent prediabetes from advancing into diabetes.